Happy Days (musical): Productions

 from August 9, 2007 to September 2, 2007 at the Norma Terris Theatre in Chester, Connecticut.
 After being "expanded and refined" the musical then ran from April 11, 2008 to July 4, 2008 at the Goodspeed Opera House, directed by Gordon Greenberg and choreographed by Michele Lynch.
 It also played at the Paper Mill Playhouse, Millburn, New Jersey from September 26, 2007 to October 28, 2007, directed by Gordon Greenberg, and choreographed by Michele Lynch.

-The musical bypassed Broadway and went directly into a First National Tour, starring Joey Sorge (Saturday Night) as The Fonz, Felicia Finley as Pinky Tuscadero (The Wedding Singer), Steven Booth as Richie Cunningham, and Cynthia Ferrer as Marion Cunningham.
-In 2011, Happy Days was produced by Compagnia della Rancia the Italian version, directed by Saverio Marconi starring Riccardo Simone Berdini as The Fonz (Grease, Les Miserables, Pinocchio), Floriana Monici as Pinky Tuscadero (Grease), Luca Giacomelli as Richie Cunningham (Cats), Jacopo Pelliccia as Alfred Delvecchio (Peter Pan) and Sabrina Marciano as Marion Cunningham (Vacanze Romane).
+The musical bypassed Broadway and went directly into a National Tour, starring Joey Sorge (Saturday Night) as The Fonz, Felicia Finley as Pinky Tuscadero (The Wedding Singer), Steven Booth as Richie Cunningham, and Cynthia Ferrer as Marion Cunningham.

-From January 2014, the musical will make its European and UK premier as it embarks on a UK National Tour.
-The cast for the touring production include Ben Freeman as The Fonz, Heidi Range as Pinky Tuscadero and Cheryl Baker as Mrs Cunningham.
+In January 2014, the musical toured Europe and the UK.
+The cast for the touring production included Ben Freeman as The Fonz, Heidi Range as Pinky Tuscadero and Cheryl Baker as Mrs Cunningham.

 Reception

 The New York Times reviewer wrote of the Goodspeed Opera production of 2008: "If you’re going to make a stage musical out of a television show, 'Happy Days' is not a bad choice.
 All that cheerful white-bread 1950s innocence.
 All those instant audience associations with beloved characters and the actors who played them.
 The show won’t ever win a Pulitzer Prize (or the musical-comedy equivalent), but the Goodspeed Opera House’s bouncy new production delivers a pleasant if not transporting evening, and – most important – the Fonz (Joey Sorge) is cool" and "Michele Lynch's choreography is one of the show's real assets".

 According to the show's official site, the "NY Daily News" wrote: "If you like GREASE you will LOVE Happy Days" – A powerhouse rock and roll trip down memory lane".
 However, TheatreMania.com panned the musical in 2007, calling it bland.